-In view of demonetization, Lok Sabha, the lower house of the Indian Parliament, has recently passed Income Tax amendment bill which highlight following propositions and amendments:-
+In view of demonetization, Lok Sabha, the lower house of the Indian Parliament, has recently passed the Income Tax Amendment Bill, which highlights the following propositions and amendments:-

-The objective of introducing these amendments in taxation laws of India is to cover the loopholes that were possibly being used to hide black money.
+The objective of introducing these amendments in taxation laws of India is to cover the loopholes that were possibly utilized to hide black money.
 These proposed amendments can levy higher tax rates and severe penalties, which can ensure that defaulters can come forward to declare their undisclosed income to prevent exorbitant penalties which can be levied if income is later discovered by IT assessors.
-This way the Government is giving the defaulters a chance to come clean by way of paying applicable penalty.
-It will eventually enable the government to generate more revenue which can be utilized for public welfare functions and for the betterment of Indian economy.
+This way the Government is giving defaulters a chance to come clean by way of paying applicable penalty.
+It will eventually enable the government to generate more revenue, which can be utilized for public welfare functions and for the betterment of the Indian economy.

 The amount deposited in Pradhan Mantri Garib Kalyan Deposit Scheme, 2016 can be utilized for several welfare purposes such as health, infrastructure, irrigation etc.

-Then, presently, these amendments are not granting any exemptions/deductions or exceptions in its new disclosure rules.
+Presently, these amendments are not granting any exemptions/deductions or exceptions in its new disclosure rules.
 It is quite a drawback for taxpayers who are honest and can explain their source of income received.
-In consideration to previous announcement in wake of demonetization that there would be no investigations on any deposits upto Rs.2.5 Lakhs in bank accounts has not been properly outlined in proposed amendments and can be a matter of concern.
-In proposed amendments, the Government could have made exemptions to amount deposited under Rs.2.5 lakhs.
+In consideration to previous announcements in wake of demonetization that there would be no investigations on any deposits upto Rs.2.5 Lakhs in bank accounts has not been properly proposed and is a matter of concern.
+In the proposed amendments, the Government could have made exemptions to amount deposited under Rs.2.5 lakhs.
 It would have eased the fears of common and honest taxpayers.

 Deposit: Such declared income can also be deposited up to 25% only in an interest free deposit scheme for 4 years.

-The legislative amendments in Indian Income Tax laws, in order to deal with the danger of black money after demonetization, are considered to have significant implications on the economy as a whole.
-The introduction of severe penal laws is a right move in the right direction but it needs careful implementation where its effects should be considered from comprehensive perspective.
-The authoritative power of Income Tax authorities has to be outlined; the contribution of honest tax payers has to be seen to evade confusion and to prevent any kind of menace from black money disclosures must be considered in order to issue rules, clarifications, guidelines or forms pertaining to disclosures and to execute the proposed amendments.
+In order to deal with the danger of black money after demonetization, the legislative amendments in income tax Laws are considered to have significant implications on the economy..
+The introduction of severe penal laws is a right move but it needs carefully implemented so that its effects can be comprehensively assessed.
+The authoritative power of Income Tax authorities has to be outlined; the contribution of honest tax payers has to be recognised and prevent any kind of menace from black money disclosures must be considered in order to issue rules, clarifications, guidelines or forms pertaining to disclosures and to execute the proposed amendments.